The Nick Foles Legend Grows in Win over Bears Marked by Controversy, Disbelief

 "No one loses faith," said Foles to NBC's Michele Tafoya after the game.
 "No one stops believing."

-Little seems to stop him, including controversial officiating.
-Bears wide receiver Anthony Miller made what looked to be a catch and fumble late in the first half, but the play was ruled an incomplete pass and the NFL said on social media that because there was no clear possession by anyone, rules state it had to be ruled incomplete.
+Little seems to stop him—even controversial officiating seeming to break his way.
+Bears wide receiver Anthony Miller made what looked to be a catch and fumble late in the first half, but the play was ruled an incomplete pass, and the NFL said on social media that because there was no clear recovery by anyone, rules state it had to be incomplete.
 The Bears had to settle for a field goal.

 This is just what seems to happen in these spots with Foles.
-Events and circumstances break his way.
+Events and circumstances favor him.
 Sometimes it's luck.
 A bad call.
 A missed field goal.
 Most of the time it's something he does—a perfect throw here, an excellent read a play later.
 It's always something.

 The defense has also played better.
 Is that Foles?
 Not really.
 Or maybe it is.
 We can't rule anything out.
 Foles is the tide that lifts all players, and it cannot be overstated how much belief matters in a locker room.
 The Eagles believe in him the way a young child believes in his momma's embrace.